Rocco-Gossmann/go_sqliteutils/README.md

                     return err
                 }

-                //we wan't slide through to next version until we reached the end fallthrough
+                //we want to slide through to the next version until we reached the end fallthrough

-            // Update starts here, if the User has already data for version 1 of the DB
+            // Update starts here, if the User has already data for version 1 of the DB case 1:
-            // Updates the State to Version 2 case 1:
                 if _, err := tx.Exec("CREATE TABLE tab_world ( ... )"); err != nil {
                     return err